SEL-ROC/gpuowl-development/README.md

 Run the gpuowl benchmarks.

 ### copy_proofs.sh
-Copy proof files to abackup location.
+Copy proof files to a backup location.